nouran2005/shopping_app_sprints/README.md

   </tr>
 </table>

-- 🎉 Welcome Screen: Displays the app logo and sign-up/sign-in buttons.
+-  Welcome Screen: Displays the app logo and sign-up/sign-in buttons.
-- 📝 Sign Up Screen: Form to create a new account.
+-  Sign Up Screen: Form to create a new account.
-- 🔑 Sign In Screen: Form to log into an existing account.
+-  Sign In Screen: Form to log into an existing account.
-- 🏠 Home Screen: Shows special offers and product grid.
+-  Home Screen: Shows special offers and product grid.
-- ℹ️ Product Details Screen: Detailed view of a selected product.
+-  Product Details Screen: Detailed view of a selected product.

 ## 🚀 Installation